espocrm/documentation/docs/user-guide/stream.md

 If you want to mention somebody in your post, you need to type `@` symbol and start to type user's name.
 The user you has mentioned in your post will be notified about it.

+!!! note

-Note: The user who was mentioned in the post, needs to have an access to stream of the record where they were mentioned.
+    The user who was mentioned in the post, needs to have an access to stream of the record where they were mentioned.
 Otherwise, the user won't receive the notification about the post.

+!!! note

-Note: The user needs to have a proper *Assignment Permission* (set in roles) to be able to mention a specific user.
+    The user needs to have a proper *Assignment Permission* (set in roles) to be able to mention a specific user.
 If the assignment permission is set to `no`, then the user won't be able to mention anybody.
 If set to `team`, then they will be able to mention only users of their team (or teams).
 If set to `all`, then will be able to mention anybody.

 ### Attachments

-By default users can attach files of any types to stream posts.
+By default, users can attach files of any types to stream posts.

 An administrator can configure the *Attachments* field at Administration > Entity Manager > Note > Fields > attachments (as of v7.2).
 The following parameters are available: